gspetro-NOAA/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/SRW-SD.rst

 WE2E Test for SRW-SD
 =======================

-Build the app for SRW-SD:
+There is an SRW-SD Workflow End-to-End (WE2E) test in the SRW App repository that tests the configuration described in this chapter.
+To run the experiment as a WE2E tests, first build the app for SRW-SD:

 .. code-block:: console